rosakettumaki/git-hub-api-hw-11102024/README.md

-# This is my very well done homework!! <333
+# This is my homework

-Hope I get some good grades for this!